hlefebvr/state_machine_cpp/src/tutorials/1_ForLoop.md

 ```
 Doing so and executing your code will print out the following report:
 ```
-WARNING(STATE_WITHOUT_ANY_SUCCESSOR), ForLoop::BEGIN_OF_ITERATION[0] has no successor
-WARNING(STATE_WITHOUT_ANY_SUCCESSOR), ForLoop::INITIAL_STATE[0] has no successor
-WARNING(STATE_WITHOUT_ANY_SUCCESSOR), ForLoop::LOOP_CONDITION_EVALUATION[0] has no successor
+WARNING(UNSET_INITIAL_STATE), the algorithm has no initial state configure WARNING(UNSET_FINAL_STATE), the algorithm has no final state configure WARNING(STATE_WITHOUT_ANY_SUCCESSOR), ForLoop::BEGIN_OF_ITERATION[0] has no successor WARNING(STATE_WITHOUT_ANY_SUCCESSOR), ForLoop::INITIAL_STATE[0] has no successor WARNING(STATE_WITHOUT_ANY_SUCCESSOR), ForLoop::LOOP_CONDITION_EVALUATION[0] has no successor